 Not everyone can travel out of season and July and August are fine months too, but perhaps a little too hot for some.
 Lying snow should not be a problem, the huts will be open and public transport is better with more regular services in remote areas.
 It will be busy though and we do recommend booking your accommodation.
 Mountain huts will be crowded and booking becomes essential there too.

 Mountain weather is extremely hard to predict, so be prepared for any eventuality.
 Lightning strike is real hazard and at the first sight of an approaching thunderstorm try to descend from summits and exposed ridges.
 Storms can occur at anytime, but more especially in July and August, developing very quickly and leaving little time to reach safer ground.
 As storms usually build in the afternoon and evening it is perhaps wise to start early and be descending before or soon after lunch.

 Heavy rain can occur at any time of the year and often results in floods, rockfall and landslides which can destroy paths and bridges.
 Paths sometimes need to be re-routed or are closed until repairs can be made (please send us any updates, thanks!).

 We all love the sun and hope that it will shine for our holidays but it has its dangers too.
 In the mountains you will need sunglasses – the glare off the white limestone rock is incredibly strong.
 And don’t forget your lip-salve, suncream and sunhat!

 Weather forecasts are usually available from Tourist Information Offices, campsite and hotel receptions.
-Access to the Internet is becoming increasingly easy nowadays and a good site for a detailed, reliable forecast is http://meteo.arso.gov.si/ (it has an English translation).
+On the Internet a good site for a detailed, reliable forecast is meteo.arso.gov.si (it has an English translation).
 If in doubt about the weather, especially if thunderstorms are forecast, exercise caution and choose a low-level walk.